Arma99dillo/DtN-TDG/README.md

 # DtN_TDG
-DtN-TDG method for scattering by periodic gratings
+This repository implements the DtN-TDG method for scattering by periodic gratings.